sutaC/Gwiazdy-ZSI/README.md

 ## Error logging

-Errors are logged to `errors.log` file in root directory of the project.
+Errors are logged to `logs.log` file in root directory of the project.
 You can access logs directly or by using admin panel on page.
 You can also clear server logs from that panel.